Kiralık Aşk: Season 1

-Neriman is desperate to find a girl for Ömer in order to please her father-in-law and Ömer's estranged grandfather, Hulusi İplikçi (Ferdi Merter).
-Hulusi has threatened Neriman and her husband Necmi (Levent Ülgen) that unless he sees Ömer married in the next 6 months, he will sell all the family property including Necmi and Neriman's house.
-Under Neriman's instructions, Defne begins work at Ömer İplikçi's footwear company as his personal assistant, unaware of the fact that he is the man who had forcefully kissed her until she sees him on her first day of work.
-She has 6 months to make Ömer fall in love with her, marry him and then leave him.
+Neriman is desperate to find a girl for Ömer in order to please her father-in-law and Ömer's estranged grandfather, Hulusi İplikçi ([Ferdi Merter).
+Hulusi has threatened Neriman and her husband, Necmi (Levent Ülgen), that unless he sees Ömer married in the next 6 months, he will sell all the family property, including Necmi and Neriman's house.
+Under Neriman's instructions, Defne begins work at Ömer İplikçi's shoe business as his personal assistant, unaware of the fact that he is the man who had forcefully kissed her until she sees him on her first day of work.
+She has 6 months to make Ömer fall in love with her, marry him, and then leave him.
 Things become complicated when, without intending to, Defne also falls in love with Ömer, now torn between not wanting to deceive him and hiding the true reason she came into his life for fear that he will never want to see her again.
+On their wedding day, Defne finally gets the courage to tell Ömer the truth and Omer leaves her because of the betrayal.